SymptomsBy Mayo Clinic staff

 - Feel confused about how to respond to normal social cues and generally have little to say

-- Lack any desire for sexual relationships
+- Feel little if any desire for sexual relationships

 - Feel unable to experience pleasure